thecodedproject/gopkg/README.md

 * Add linter to _sanatize literals_ which will strip leading and trailing whitespace from all literals:
   * Remove leading whitespace from DeclFunc.BodyTmpl
+  * Remove leading and trailing whitespace from all strings in `FileContents`
+  * Maybe remove newlines from things that shouldnt have new lines? (e.g. Decl names?)